 Dr. Brian De Muth specializes in adult orthopedic reconstructive surgery.
 Dr. De Muth graduated from Albert Einstein College of Medicine of Yeshiva University.
 For his residency, Dr. De Muth trained at Montefiore Medical Center.
 He honors United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
 His professional affiliations include Harford Memorial Hospital and Union Hospital Health System.

 Dr. Christopher Casscells practices orthopedics/orthopedic surgery in Newark, DE and Wilmington, DE.
 He attended medical school at Yale School of Medicine.
 Dr. Casscells completed his residency training at Yale-New Haven Hospital.
 His areas of expertise consist of replacement arthroplasty (joint replacement) and sports health.
 Patient ratings for Dr. Casscells average 3.0 stars out of 5.
 Dr. Casscells takes Medicare insurance.

 Clinical interests: Sports Health, Replacement Arthroplasty

-Dr. Bijoy Ghosh works as an orthopedist and sports medicine specialist in Elkton, MD and Chestertown, MD.
-He attended medical school at Seth G.S.
+Dr. Bijoy Ghosh is an orthopedics/orthopedic surgery and sports medicine specialist in Elkton, MD and Chestertown, MD.
+He graduated from Seth G.S.
 Medical College.
-Patients rated him highly, giving him an average of 4.0 stars out of 5.
-Dr. Ghosh accepts several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
-He is affiliated with Union Hospital Health System and Chester River Hospital Center.
+His patients gave him an average rating of 4.0 out of 5 by his patients.
+He is an in-network provider for Coventry, Coventry Bronze, Coventry Silver, and more.
+Dr. Ghosh is affiliated with Union Hospital Health System and Chester River Hospital Center.